When pests turn out to be a nuisance, we call pest control to get rid of them from our house, the shed in our back yard, or even the garden.

 Fumigation Charges in Shipping

-Plastic packing materials are used these days to avoid fumigation and the associated certification costs.
+These days, plastic packing materials are used to avoid fumigation and the associated certification costs.

 You might also like to read: